Calgary Highlanders: History 2010 to present

 The regiment observed its centennial in 2010, an anniversary shared with its sister unit, The King's Own Calgary Regiment, as well as fellow unit in the Calgary garrison, 14 (Calgary) Service Battalion, as well as the Canadian Navy (represented in Calgary by HMCS Tecumseh).
 The centennial was marked by several unique events, including the last ever military parade at Currie Barracks in Calgary, and an overseas pilgrimage to battlefield sites and places of regimental significance which included the dedication of plaques at Hill 67 and Clair Tison.
 Also originally part of the centennial events was the announcement of a Calgary Soldiers' Memorial, which was later dedicated on the anniversary of the battle of Vimy Ridge in 2011.
 In May 2014, the regiment was awarded the Battle Honour "Afghanistan."
 As part of Canada's role in the Afghanistan War, the regiment deployed over 100 soldiers to the theatre as individual augmentees and on other assignments with the Regular Force, to a total of 126 separate tours of duty.
 One officer of the regiment was Mentioned in Despatches and others were recognized by commendations.
 The Regiment was awarded the Battle Honour "Afghanistan" on 9 May 2014.
 The unit received the Canadian Forces' Unit Commendation on 9 January 2015.

+Lineage chart

 Uniform

 In addition to the cap badge and oak leaf shoulder titles mentioned above, the regiment wears several other notable distinctions of dress.